 What type of Tenancy Agreement will I sign?

 It is likely that you will sign an Assured Shorthold Tenancy Agreement.
 In some cases, for example, if the tenancy is a company rather than individuals, a Common Law Tenancy Agreement is applicable.
 All agreements are “joint and several” meaning that all tenants are responsible for all the rent.

 How many sets of keys can I have?

 Each household will receive one complete set of keys plus additional front door keys for all other tenants.

 What happens if I lose a key?

 If you lose a set of keys, we strongly recommend that the locks are changed.
 If scottfraser manage the property, please contact your property manager to arrange for this to be done.
 Your landlord may request that you cover the cost of the work.
-If you find yourself locked-out, you may contact your property manager during office hours.
-There is also a manager available on our 24 hour emergency phone but please note that emergency call-outs may be subject to a charge).
+If you find yourself locked out, you may contact your property manager during office hours.

 Can I employ a cleaner during my tenancy?

 Yes.
-Please contact your property manager for more information.
+Please contact your property manager for more information on our recommended cleaners.